 Endodontics is the branch of dental care that deals with diseases of the tooth’s pulp.
 The pulp is found in the center of the tooth, inside the root of each tooth.
 The pulp is made up of connective tissue, nerves and blood vessels.
 The pulp is responsible for nourishing the tooth until it emerges through the gum.
 Once the tooth is mature, the pulp can be removed without destroying the tooth.
 That’s because each tooth also is nourished by a blood supply in the gums.

 Removal of the pulp is called endodontic treatment, but it is most commonly referred to as a root canal or root canal therapy.
 People call the act of removing the pulp as “having a root canal.”
 Root canal treatments are quite common with almost 24 million root canals performed each year in the United States each year alone.

-Root canal treatment is needed for two main reasons.
+Root canal therapy is needed for two main reasons.
 The first is an infection.
 An untreated cavity is a common cause of pulp infection.
 The decay ruins the enamel and dentin of the tooth until finally, it reaches the pulp.
 At that point, bacteria will infect the pulp.
 Antibiotics can’t get to infections on the inside of your teeth.
 The inflammation caused by the infection decreases the blood supply to the tooth.
 The reduced blood supply also keeps the pulp from recovering.

 The second reason for a root canal is damage to the pulp which cannot be repaired.
 A fracture in a tooth can damage the pulp.
 So can a less severe blow or trauma to the tooth, even if there’s no visible damage.
 Multiple fillings or other restorations on the same tooth may also damage the pulp.

 Sometimes, even common dental procedures can hurt the pulp, although this is rare.
 An example would be if a tooth is cut too close to the pulp whilst it is being readied for a crown.
 Subsequently, the tooth might need a root canal.